Tommy Naurin

 Tommy Naurin (born 17 May 1984) is a Swedish former professional footballer who played as a goalkeeper.
 He is currently assistant and goalkeepers coach of GIF Sundsvall, alongside manager Henrik Åhnstrand.

+Career

 On 23 September 2018, it was announced that Naurin was forced to retire from professional football due to a knee injury.
 In total, he made 94 appearances in Allsvenskan for GIF Sundsvall and Örgryte IS.

 After his playing career, he remained in GIF Sundsvall's marketing organisation and as a player coordinator.

 In the autumn of 2019, he stepped in as goalkeepers coach and in 2020 he also became assistant coach.